menggf/tsd/README.md

      PacBio Platform), TSD can be used to identify the composition of the complex structure.
      One example is displayed in Figure 1 in the submitted paper (link), where the HBV viruses have complex rearrangement before their integration in the human genome.
 In this example, the integrated HBV includes 6 HBV fragments, spanning about 3000 bp.
-In PacBio sequencing, no long read covers the whole region.
+In PacBio sequencing data, no long read covers the whole region.
      TSD recovers the HBV rearrangement profile by assemblying multiple PacBio reads.

     2. What is a DNA fragment?